ACCESS-NRI/build-ci/README.md

       package-name: [your package name]
       compiler-name: intel
       compiler-version: 2021.1.2
-      spack-packages-version: main # this defaults to main
+      spack-packages-version: main # this doesn't need to be specified, defaults to main
     permissions:
       packages: read
 ```